acmater/exmoset/README.md

 The following are the steps:

 1. Fix visual glitches in plot function
+2. Make set syntax consistent in terms of plotting.
 9. Update README.md to reflect changes to codebase.